Godfrey Arthur Fetherstonhaugh1

 Last Edited=7 Dec 2007

-Captain John Richardson gained the rank of officer in 1826 in the service of the Royal Navy.1 He gained the rank of Captain in the service of the Royal Navy.2 He was Inspecting Commander of the Coastguard at Galway, County Galway, Ireland.1
+He gained the rank of officer in 1826 in the Royal Navy.1 He gained the rank of Captain in the Royal Navy.2 He was Inspecting Commander of the Coastguard at Galway, County Galway, IrelandG.1

 Children of Captain John Richardson